paulcsmith/up/README.md

 * `up <any command>` - any non-Up command will be run in the main app container.
 The main container defaults to one called `app`, but can be configured in `up.yml`

-## Roadmap

-* `up nuke` - deletes volumes, images, and containers and start from scratch.

 ## Configuring Up